GCWE/2DIP-Programming-Internal-Assessment/README.md

 Each of the above folders contains individual iterations of the program - the first two are text-based, while the final three are GUI-based (constructed using Tkinter and Figma).

+I have chosen to add the datafile only to Versions 1 and 2 of the program - this is because Versions 3, 4 and 5 all have integrated tools for creating the file if it isn't present.
+I have thus intentionally removed them to exhibit the development in the program, as well as to provide the user with further confidence that the program is working.

 ## Requirements